JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 **Summary**

 This method is triggered when the local screen share status changed.
-It removes all existing tracks and updates the `JMScreenShareState` with the new status.

 **Declaration**

 ```swift